 This evidence included six widely differing interventions that accompanied or supplemented screening (Table 7; Appendix D Table 1).
-While two trials involved minimal additional intervention beyond screening or feedback of screening results in postpartum104 and pregnant106 women, two other trials examined the effects of screening plus provider supports in postpartum women.^{69,106} Finally, two trials examined screening strategies that gave providers results feedback plus adjunctive counseling by home health visitors in postpartum women.^{99,103}
+While two trials involved minimal additional intervention beyond screening or feedback of screening results in postpartum 105 and pregnant 107 women, two other trials examined the effects of screening plus provider supports in postpartum women. ^{69,105,106} Finally, two trials examined screening strategies that gave providers results feedback plus adjunctive counseling by home health visitors in postpartum women. ^{100,104}

 The two trials that focused primarily on the effects of screening (with few additional treatment components) used EPDS to screen women treated at maternal health centers.
-The nurses or midwives caring for participants scoring at or above 10 or 12 were notified of their patients' elevated scores.^{104,106} One of these studies used the same nurse providers to provide nondirective counseling to women in both the treatment and control groups, and the two groups differed only in the case-finding approach (screening plus usual clinical interview versus usual clinical interview alone).
-As such, this study provided the purest test of screening in this body of evidence.104 This study design, however, could also contaminate results because the intervention component was delivered to both groups by the same individual.
+The nurses or midwives caring for participants scoring at or above 10 or 12 were notified of their patients' elevated scores.
+One of these studies used the same nurse providers to provide nondirective counseling to women in both the treatment and control groups, and the two groups differed only in the case-finding approach (screening plus usual clinical interview vs. usual clinical interview alone).
+As such, this study provided the purest test of screening in this body of evidence.
+This study design, however, could also contaminate results because the intervention component was delivered to both groups by the same individual.
 By holding the intervention component constant, however, it increased the likelihood that differences between groups are due to the effects of adding EPDS screening to usual care.

-The two trials that targeted providers involved guidelines, provider materials, and (in one trial) patient handouts.^{69,105} Both studies also used screening tests for symptom monitoring and screening.
+The two trials that targeted providers involved guidelines, provider materials, and (in one trial) patient handouts. ^{69,106} Both studies also used screening tests for symptom monitoring and screening.
 They integrated test results into the treatment algorithms.
-The U.S.-based study conducted by Yawn and colleagues targeted family medicine practices and provided training in, and tools for, identifying, diagnosing, and treating depression in postpartum women.69 The intervention included: an immediate action protocol with a treatment algorithm based in part on PHQ-9 test results; a suggested schedule of followup visits and phone calls, along with an outline for what should be covered at followup; information about antidepressants (including safety for pregnant and breastfeeding mothers); and materials for the patient and her partner.
-Similarly, the trial from the United Kingdom provided midwives with training, treatment guidelines, materials, and patient hand-outs.105
+The U.S.-based study conducted by Yawn and colleagues targeted family medicine practices and provided training in, and tools for, identifying, diagnosing, and treating depression in postpartum women.
+69 The intervention included: an immediate action protocol with a treatment algorithm based in part on PHQ-9 test results; a suggested schedule of followup visits and phone calls, along with an outline for what should be covered at followup; information about antidepressants (including safety for pregnant and breastfeeding mothers); and materials for the patient and her partner.
+Similarly, the trial from the United Kingdom provided midwives with training, treatment guidelines, materials, and patient handouts.
+106

-The final two trials tested specific therapeutic approaches delivered by nurses or health visitors in the patient's home, including non-directive/person-centered counseling or cognitive-behavioral therapy.^{99,103} These studies administered EPDS to all intervention participants in an attempt to identify those in need of treatment.
+The final two trials tested specific therapeutic approaches delivered by nurses or health visitors in the patient's home, including nondirective/person-centered counseling or CBT.
+These studies administered EPDS to all intervention participants in an attempt to identify those in need of treatment.
 While control group participants completed the EPDS, these results were not routinely sent to their provider.

-We rated one trial as good quality104 and the remaining five as "fair" rating.
-Among the fairquality studies, one reported generally good methods (e.g., valid randomization, allocation concealment, good measurement procedures, baseline comparability between groups), but was rated fair for fairly low retention (84% at 5-month followup).
-The longer-term followup data were excluded because they had very low retention (43% at 11 months).99 The remaining studies generally had low retention (generally less than 75%) and frequently failed to report valid randomization procedures or allocation concealment.
-Some of these studies did not clearly demonstrate comparable groups at baseline.^{103,106} None of the trials reported blinding of outcomes assessment, but all used self-report questionnaires for primary outcomes, usually collected via mail.
-One of the trials assigned two comparable municipalities in Norway to be intervention and control areas, but because they did not report random assignment, we considered this study as a CCT.103
+We rated one trial as good quality105 and the remaining five as fair.
+Among the fair-quality studies, one reported generally good methods (e.g., valid randomization, allocation concealment, good measurement procedures, and baseline comparability between groups), but was rated fair for fairly low retention (84% at 5-month followup).
+The longer-term followup data were excluded because they had very low retention (43% at 11 months).
+The remaining studies generally had low retention (<75%) and frequently failed to report valid randomization procedures or allocation concealment.
+Some of these studies did not clearly demonstrate comparable groups at baseline.
+None of the trials reported blinding of outcomes assessment, but all used self-report questionnaires for primary outcomes, usually collected via mail.
+One of the trials assigned two comparable municipalities in Norway to be intervention and control areas, but because they did not report random assignment, we considered this study as a CCT.
+One